isibner/Sentry/docs/SourceProviderGuide.md

 these should go in `peerDependencies` so you get the same instance as Sentry.
 * If you're publishing to NPM, the keywords for your package should include `"sentry"`, `"source"`, and your source's name.

+### icon.png

+A square icon that Sentry will use to display your source in the UI.
+128x128 is a good size.